Oh.....Foam Against The Machine....where do I even begin? I LOVE

 Also beautiful murals were being painted by Alex and Allyson Grey inside the tent.
 Have you ever seen their art?
 If not, look it up it is beautiful.

 Dr. Bronner's soap is one of the funders for this camp.
 I went three times this year, I tried to go four but I had to cancel once to repair my bike.
 During my last foam a well known mycologist and author, Paul Stamets foamed too.
-Foam Against The Machine talks a lot about psychedelics and the healing they can provide.
+One of Foam Against The Machine's messages is information about psychedelics and the healing they can provide.
+Which I believe in.

 This is a very popular place.....sometimes you stand in line for a while to get in but it is so worth it.
 You get a token that gains you entry.